 Figure 2.
-Derived vertical displacements u_z of the surface $(\Delta H; blue dot)$ and selected internal layers referenced to the ice bed-base from 2017/18 ApRES time series.
+Derived vertical displacements u_z of the surface depth of the ApRES (ΔH ; blue dot) and of selected internal layers referenced to the ice base from 2017/18 ApRES time series.
 Derived displacements used for melt rate estimations are marked by red dots and of layers within the firn by gray dots.
-The estimated displacements between a depth of 250 m and h are used to calculate a linear fit (solid black line) which, the gradient of which is the vertical strain.
+The estimated displacements between a depth of 250 m and h are used to calculate a linear fit (solid black line), the gradient of which is the vertical strain.
 Extrapolations to the bottom are shown by the dashed lines.
-The offset at the ice bed-base is caused by basal melting and the difference between the surface intercept of the linear fit and the derived surface displacement is the firn compaction.
+The offset at the ice base is caused by basal melting and the difference between the surface intercept of the linear fit at z = 0 m and the derived surface displacement ΔH is the firn compaction.